bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/slater-determinant.md

 where $\hat{\mathscr{A}}$ is the antisymmetriser in the symmetric group $\operatorname{Sym}(N_{\mathrm{e}})$ acting on the electron labels.
 The Slater determinant $\Psi_{\mathrm{SD}}$ exists in some subspace of the $N_{\mathrm{e}}$-electron Hilbert space $\mathcal{H}_{N_{\mathrm{e}}}$ whilst the spin-orbitals $\chi_i(\mathbfit{x})$ each belong to some subspace of the one-electron Hilbert space $\mathcal{H}_{1}$.
 QSym² is able to provide symmetry assignments for both the Slater determinant $\Psi_{\mathrm{SD}}$ and its constituting spin-orbitals $\chi_i(\mathbfit{x})$.
+The mathematical details of this can be found in [Section 2.4.2 of the QSym² paper](../../about/authorship.md#publications).

 ## Requirements